-Pay Your Respects at Casablanca’s St. Andrew’s Church
+Pay Your Respects at Tangier’s St. Andrew’s Church

 Painted by Henri Matisse, it may seem odd to find an Anglican church in Morocco.
 That is, until you remember that mainland Europe is merely ten miles away and Gibraltar not much more.